kachaaaa/practice-software-testing-qa/account/test-cases/account_registration_validation.md

   1. The eye icon toggles the visibility of the password text between masked dots and plain text.
   2. As the password meets all criteria, the checklist indicators update accordingly.
   3. The **Password strength** indicator dynamically updates its state (e.g., switches to *Strong*, *Very Strong*, or *Excellent* based on entropy).

+---

+## Item 1.3: Successful Customer Registration with Login Redirect (E2E)

+**Pre-conditions:**

+  * The user is on the "Customer registration" page.
+  * The user prepares unique, completely valid data (including a brand-new email address).

+ **Steps:**

+  1. Fill in all registration fields with valid test data (e.g., First name: `Alex`, Last name: `Ford`, valid DOB, phone).
+  2. Input valid postal details to ensure address auto-completion is successful.
+  3. Enter a completely unique valid email address (e.g., `alex.ford_test@gmail.com`).
+  4. Enter a password that satisfies all security conditions (e.g., `Qwerty!987`).
+  5. Click the registration submit button.
+  6. Observe the application's redirect behavior.
+  7. On the newly opened page, attempt to log in using the freshly registered credentials.

+**Expected Result (UI):**

+  1. The form submits successfully without any validation alerts.
+  2. **Redirect Logic:** The system automatically redirects the user back to the **Login** page.
+  3. The user inputs the newly registered email and password, clicks the "Login" button, and successfully gains access to their personal **My Account** dashboard.